Holly B. Rogers

 Holly is one of the developers of the Koru Mindfulness program and a co-founder of the Center for Koru Mindfulness.
 She worked for over two decades as a psychiatrist at Counseling and Psychological Services, the student counseling center at Duke University where she developed strategies to help students incorporate the practice of mindfulness into their lives in a meaningful way.

 Holly’s own mindfulness practice began more than 25 years ago when she had the good fortune to be taught and mentored by Dr. Jeff Brantley.
 Since that time, she has integrated the principles and practice of mindfulness into her clinical work with students and been continually inspired by the profound growth she has witnessed.

-Holly is a Clinical Associate in the Department of Psychiatry at Duke University Medical Center, and the co-author of Mindfulness for the Next Generation: Helping Emerging Adults Manage Stress and Lead Healthier Lives.
+Holly is the co-author of Mindfulness for the Next Generation: Helping Emerging Adults Manage Stress and Lead Healthier Lives.
 Her newest book, The Mindful Twenty-Something, is a handbook for young adults who wish to learn about mindfulness and meditation.
 She lives in Durham, NC with her husband, daughter, Great Dane, three chickens, two cats and Peaches the rabbit.